liferay/liferay-docs/userGuide/en/chapters/20-configuring-for-high-availability.markdown

 instance.
 If you're not already there, log in with your account on [lcs.liferay.com](https://lcs.liferay.com).
 This is where you'll apply updates, view server metrics, manage environments, invite external users to your project, and more.

-Most of this is done on the Dashboard.
+At this point, you might be wondering what information about your servers is stored on the LCS servers.
+Great question!
+In order to offer the best service possible, we store the following information about your servers on the LCS
+servers: patches installed on each server, `portal.properties` (except sensitive data), JVM metrics, portal and portlet metrics, and cache and server metrics.

+Now it's time to get to the heart of LCS--the *Dashboard*.

 #### Using the Dashboard

-The Dashboard is a fundamental part of LCS.
-It lets you view and manage your project, environments, and servers.
+The LCS Dashboard lets you view and manage your project, environments, and servers.
 If you're not already at the Dashboard, click it near the upper left-hand corner of your LCS site.
 Clicking *Dashboard* takes you to the *project view*.
 From there, you can get to the *environment view*, and the *server view*.
 Each of these views gives you a different look into certain aspects of your LCS project.
 You'll start with the project view.

 ##### Using the Project View